scotow/forgoven/README.md

   -u=         USERNAME|MINECRAFT_UUID:SKYBLOCK_PROFILE:DISCORD_USER_ID|NOTIGO_KEY:ITEM...
-  -t=         Discord token used to update channel topic with online players -c=         Discord channel id used to update channel topic with online players -z=         Check for Zoo pet and send it on Discord
+  -t=         Discord token used to update channel topic with online players -c=         Discord channel id used to update channel topic with online players -z          Check for Zoo pet and send it on Discord

 Help Options:
   -h, --help  Show this help message